 Outdoor Adventurers Home Ed

 The popular Outdoor Adventurers Home Ed days run 5 days a week from the Hinton Admiral Estate where children will be able to engage with nature over acres of private woodland.
-And Mondays and Wednesdays form The Cricket Camp, River Hamble Country Park.
+And Mondays and Wednesdays form The Cricket Camp, River Hamble Country Park, Southampton.
+Outdoor Adventurers home ed sessions are solely for elective home educated children.

 During your child's time with us they will be introduced to a range of bush craft tools including knives, saws, and drills to name a few.
 Our tool work area allows for children to develop their own creations to the specifications they see fit.